daqiancode/cachelayer/README.md

 # cachelayer
-A cache layer above the orm in golang
+A cache layer on top of ORM layer

 ## Idea
 ### 2 Types of Cache